Metric compatibility and Levi-Civita Connections on Quantum Groups: Connections on Bicovariant Bimodules

 by the Leibniz rule of $\dst$.
 Similarly one proves that if $M$ is a module of ${}^H\mathcal{M}_H$ finitely generated as a right $H$-module and $\dst\in\mathrm{Con}_H(M)$ then $\lambda^\mathrm{Ad}(\dst)=\dst{}_{-1}\otimes\dst{}_0$ satisfies the pseudo Leibniz rule

 for all $m\in M$ and $a\in H$. \end{remark}

-Fix a bicovariant bimodule $M$ for the rest of this section.
-We observe that the connection $\mathrm{d}^M \in\mathrm{Con}_H(M)$ of Lemma~\ref{prop03}~$i.)$ satisfies the additional Leibniz rule
+We fix a bicovariant bimodule $M$ for the rest of this section.
+We observe that the right connection $\mathrm{d}^M \in\mathrm{Con}_H(M)$ of Lemma~\ref{prop03}~$i.)$ satisfies the additional Leibniz rule

 for all $a\in H$ and $m\in M$, where $\sigma^\mathcal{W}$ denotes the braiding of bicovariant bimodules defined in (\ref{WorBraiding}).
-It is therefore a \textit{bimodule connection} (c.f. \cite{MajidBeggs2011,D-VMichor}). \begin{definition} A right connection $\dst \in\mathrm{Con}_H(M)$ is said to be a bimodule right connection if
+It is therefore a \textit{bimodule connection} (cf. \cite{D-VMichor,MajidBeggs2011}). \begin{definition} A right connection $\dst \in\mathrm{Con}_H(M)$ is said to be a bimodule right connection if

 for all $a\in H$ and $m\in M$, while a left connection $\std \in{}_H\mathrm{Con}(M)$ is said to be a bimodule left connection if

 for all $a\in H$ and $m\in M$.
 There are obvious versions of $\overline{\sigma}^\mathcal{W}$-bimodule connections if we replace $\sigma^\mathcal{W}$ by $\overline{\sigma}^\mathcal{W}$ in (\ref{eq64}) and (\ref{eq65}). \end{definition} For bimodule connections on bicovariant bimodules there is an immediate correspondence between right and left connections. \begin{remark} If $\dst\colon M\rightarrow M\otimes_H\Omega^1$ is a bimodule right connection, then